 Bipolar disorder can cause a person to experience extreme mood swings.
 When someone is in the middle of an emotional high like mania or hypomania, their behavior can dramatically shift.
 Most people have changes in energy, becoming much more active or talkative.
 Feelings of euphoria are also extremely common, leading to increases in confidence and a feeling of invincibility.

-Along with these other effects, mania and hypomania can affect a person’s sexuality.
-Even someone who previously had a low sex drive may have huge spikes in libido.
+Along with these other effects, mania and hypomania can affect a person’s sexuality; even someone who previously had a low sex drive may have huge spikes in libido.
 They may begin to have pervasive sexual thoughts and seek sexual gratification more often, either through a relationship with another person or masturbation.
 Their libido can even impact their decision-making.
 It’s common for people in the manic stage of bipolar disorder to look at porn publicly, develop habitual exhibitionism or voyeurism, commit infidelity, or take other sexual risks that they would typically avoid.

 Experts have referred to these changes in sexuality by many names over the years, including “nymphomania,” “compulsive sexual behavior,” “sexual mania,” “sexual addiction,” and “erotomania.”
-Today these changes in sexuality, which can be just as dangerous as any substance addiction, are now widely known as “hypersexuality.”
+Today, these changes in sexuality, which can be just as dangerous as any substance addiction, are now widely known as “hypersexuality.”

 How Common Is Bipolar Disorder?

 Research shows that around four percent of adults will experience bipolar disorder.
 Of this population, over 80 percent show signs of serious impairment due to their condition.
 Thanks to many studies, we know that certain groups of people are more likely to develop bipolar disorder.
 This includes individuals with a family history of the condition, especially first-degree relatives like a parent or sibling.
-People who undergo a period of high stress, like the death of a loved one, are also more at risk.
-Finally, drug and alcohol abuse appear to have an impact on your risk of bipolar disorder.

 The Science Behind Bipolar Disorder and Hypersexuality

 Even the experts can’t seem to come to a consensus on where hypersexuality originates.
 Some argue that it is the result of the various hormonal and chemical changes that occur in many people with bipolar disorder.
 For example, during mania, the reward pathway in the brain that is responsible for reinforcement, reward-related learning, and the perception of pleasure becomes much more active.
 This has associations with several different addictions and dependencies, including sexual mania.
-Researchers have noted that bipolar disorder features many reward pathway changes and some groups even believe that the condition originates from these issues.

 Mood Changes and Libido